stanislaw/NSStringFromAnyObject/README.md

 NSStringFromAnyObject: unsupported type: (^i)
 ```

-All other common types of objects are known to be supported.
+All other typical types of objects are known to be supported.

 ## Copyright